alsol/budgetosaurus/README.md

 ```

-## Local setup
+## ▶️ Running it Locally
 You need to install the required middleware first:
 ```shell
 python3 -m venv ./pyenv \
   && source ./pyenv/bin/activate \
   && pip3 install -r ./python/requirements.txt
 ```
-Make sure you have the postgres instance running on your device.
+Make sure you have the postgres instance running on your device, then run the following command:
-To run application locally:
 ```shell
 export API_TOKEN=<your tg bot api token> \
    && sbt run
 ```
-You can also bootstrap application via docker-compose:
+The easy way is to start all-in-one using [docker-compose](https://docs.docker.com/compose/):
 ```shell
 sbt docker:publishLocal && docker-compose up -e API_TOKEN=<your tg bot api token>
 ```

-## License
+## 👩‍💼 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the [Apache 2.0 License](LICENSE)